airsonic/airsonic-docs/proxy/prerequisites.md

 A few settings should be tweaked via Spring Boot or Tomcat
 configuration:

-  - Set the context path to `/airsonic`
+  - Set the context path to (the rest of this guide assumes `/airsonic`)
-  - Set the correct address to listen to
+  - Set the correct address to listen to (the rest of this guide assumes `127.0.0.1`)
-  - Set the correct port to listen to
+  - Set the correct port to listen to (the rest of this guide assumes `8080`)

 To change this, please use one of the guide below according to your installation: